RohithKodukula/pic10c/README.md

 6/5/2020 Tried to add fonts to emulate classic minesweeper but failed because I couldn't figure out how to navigate QFontDatabase commands.

+6/7/2020 Added right-click event for flagging and started working on proper clearing algorithm for neighboring cells again.
+Half successful so far.

 ### Zoeb's Section
 * 06/03/2020 learning how to play minesweeper - used this video! https://www.youtube.com/watch?v=7B85WbEiYf4
 * 06/04/2020 created new branch off master (experimental-zoeb) - working on how to design the ui.
 Current possible ideas include using key sequence edit widget to take input (U for uncover, F for flag) also use stack widget container to display the resulting change (if U is pressed, display either bomb or number, if F is pressed, display flagged graphic)